umuhozas/Project4/README.md

       output[np.isnan(output)] = g(xnew[np.isnan(output)])
     return output
 ```
 After our local regression model, I am going to define function to boost our current local regression model.
-For training oue boosted method, I will use X and y that I will define below from our cement dataset.
+For training our boosted method, I will use X and y that I will define below from our cement dataset.

 ```Python
 def boosted_lwr(X, y, xnew, kern, tau, intercept, model_boosting, nboost):